Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/api-overview.md

 ## Actions

+The [`InputAction`](../api/UnityEngine.InputSystem.InputAction.html) class represents an action in the Input System.
+These are the same actions that you [create in the actions editor](Actions.md).

+With a reference to an action, you can then read values and state changes using eeither the [polling](polling-actions.md) or [callbacks](set-callbacks-on-actions.md) workflow.

 Each action has a name ([`InputAction.name`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_name)), which must be unique within the Action Map that the Action belongs to, if any (see [`InputAction.actionMap`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_actionMap)).
 Each Action also has a unique ID ([`InputAction.id`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_id)), which you can use to reference the Action.
 The ID remains the same even if you rename the Action.

 ## Action maps

 Each Action Map has a name ([`InputActionMap.name`](../api/UnityEngine.InputSystem.InputActionMap.html#UnityEngine_InputSystem_InputActionMap_name)), which must also be unique with respect to the other Action Maps present, if any.
 Each Action Map also has a unique ID ([`InputActionMap.id`](../api/UnityEngine.InputSystem.InputActionMap.html#UnityEngine_InputSystem_InputActionMap_id)), which you can use to reference the Action Map.
 The ID remains the same even if you rename the Action Map.

+With a reference to an action map, you can then read all the [`actions`](../api/UnityEngine.InputSystem.InputActionMap.html#UnityEngine_InputSystem_InputActionMap_actions) which belong to that map.